- Class Notes

 Attendance at sections is expected.

 Sections will be assigned in Week 1.
-Sections will begin in Week 2.
+Sections will begin in Week 2 and will end in Week 11.

 For additional help with problem sets, you may optionally sign up for one or more tutorials per week, Wednesdays through Saturdays.
 An amalgam of tutoring and office hours, tutorials are led by the course’s teaching fellows and course assistants.